cellajs/permission-manager/APIS.md

 ## Context API
 Recognizable entities within the application that maintain roles which can be claimed by actors.
-A HierarchicalEntity serves as the superclass of both Context and Product.
+A Context is a subclass of a HierarchicalEntity.

 > Constructor